FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/FAQ.md

-# Frequently Asked Questions

-# What FormIt is and how to get it

 %accordion% What is the difference between Formit, FormIt 360, and FormIt Pro? %accordion%
 The "360" in FormIt has been retired.
 "FormIt" refers to the entire product.
 The free versions are on Web and iOS.
 FormIt PRO refers to a subscription available only if you purchase the Autodesk AEC Industry Collection.
 The subscription enables some additional features on iOS and Web and also enables you to run the Windows client.
 %/accordion%